Pre-Cruise Registration and Immigration

 Canadian Citizens - Beginning June 1, 2009

 - Canadian citizens will need to present a single document that complies with the Western Hemisphere Travel Initiative (WHTI).
-See www.getyouhome.gov for more information.
+See the WHTI Program for more information.

 Bermudian Citizens - Beginning June 1, 2009

 - Bermudian citizens will need to present a single document that complies with the Western Hemisphere Travel Initiative (WHTI).
-See www.getyouhome.gov for more information.
+See the WHTI Program for more information.

-- US-VISIT.
-Entry and exit process for visitors requiring a visa, using biometrics such as digital fingerscans and digital photographs, to ensure the person crossing our border is the same person who received the visa.
+- US-VISIT: Entry and exit process for visitors requiring a visa, using biometrics such as digital fingerscans and digital photographs, to ensure the person crossing the U.S. border is the same person who received the visa.